Our crusty bread recipe is simple and fast to make, anyone can make this artisan bread at home in just three hours.

 The majority of the time involves rising and baking.

 Important Notice: This bread dough is very wet, and you may find it difficult to work with and shape.
 It’s supposed to be this way.

 Thus, you can make delicious bread with the perfect crust when entertaining, and your guests will think you slaved for hours in preparing it.

 One more thing, if you’ve never had toast from homemade bread, you don’t know what you’re missing.
-I kid you not.

 Give this homemade crusty bread recipe a try soon, even if you have no confidence in your bread making ability.

 This simple bread recipe is a game-changer, and I’m living proof.

 It’s not my mom’s recipe, but it’s not bad.

 Baking is not an exact science, and sometimes it takes a little playing in the kitchen to get any baked recipe “just right.”